open-pioneer/trails-starter/docs/tutorials/HowToPublishAPackage.md

 }
 ```

-Because the core package is a pioneer package, we have added it as a `peerDependency` (see [Best Practices](../BestPractices.md#dependency-management)).
+Because the core package is a Trails package, we have added it as a `peerDependency` (see [Best Practices](../BestPractices.md#dependency-management)).
 We also added `linkDirectory: false`, see [Publishing](#publishing).

 #### Adding required files